1.800.858.7378npic@oregonstate.edu

 What are some products that contain chlorpyrifos?

 Products with chlorpyrifos in them are used in agriculture in cattle ear tags.
 They may be used on golf courses, and to control fire ants and mosquitoes for public health purposes.
 Products containing chlorpyrifos are also used to treat wood fences and utility poles.
+Use of chlorpyrifos on most food crops was revoked in 2022 by the U.S. EPA because of concerns related to dietary exposure, especially for children.
+However, the following year certain food uses were reinstated following legal challenges.
+Regulatory updates are ongoing.

-Always follow label instructions and take steps to avoid exposure.
+IMPORTANT: Always follow label instructions and take steps to minimize exposure.
 If any exposures occur, be sure to follow the First Aid instructions on the product label carefully.
-For additional treatment advice, contact the Poison Control Center at 1-800-222-1222.
-If you wish to discuss a pesticide problem, please call 1-800-858-7378.
+For additional treatment advice, contact the Poison Control Center at 800-222-1222.
+If you wish to discuss a pesticide problem, please call NPIC at 800-858-7378.

 How does chlorpyrifos work?